 Planning a holiday fit for a God or Goddess?
-Whether you want to laze on a beach drinking rosé or play Indiana Jones and explore some ancient ruins, thanks to this expertly curated travel guide, Greece is officially at your fingertips.
-Even the pickiest of Mount Olympus dwellers will not have a single complaint about any of our Plum Guide homes on the islands, for (as always) each one has been carefully vetted by our fastidious home critics.
+Whether you want to laze on a beach drinking rosé, or play Indiana Jones and explore some ancient ruins, Greece is officially at your fingertips.
+Even the pickiest of Mount Olympus dwellers will not have a single complaint about any of the homes in our exclusive collection here at Plum Guide, for (as always) each one has been carefully vetted by our fastidious home critics.
 From the white rooftops of Santorini to the azure waters of Kefalonia, the sunsets in Crete and the clubbing in Mykonos (beware of the hangover though), we’ve got your vacation covered.
-All you have to do is down an ouzo, smash a plate and enjoy yourself.
+All you have to do is down an ouzo, smash a plate, and enjoy yourself.

 Take a trip to Santorini

 A travel guide to Greece wouldn’t be complete without including Santorini.
-One of the famous Cyclades islands in the Aegean Sea, there’s fascinating geological history here as the island was devastated by a volcano in the 16th century BC, which dramatically shaped its landscape.
+One of the famous Cyclades islands in the Aegean Sea, there’s fascinating geological history here - the island was devastated by a volcano in the 16th century BC, which dramatically shaped its landscape.
 Most impressively perhaps is the caldera or underwater crater.
-Beautiful yet eerie, the caldera measures 12 by 7 km (7.5 by 4.3 mi), and is flanked by 300 m (980 ft) high cliffs on three sides.
+Beautiful yet eerie, the caldera measures 12 by 7km (7.5 by 4.3mi), and is flanked by 300m (980ft) high cliffs on three sides.

-Iconic on Santorini are its whitewashed, cubiform houses mainly located on the island’s two main towns, Fira and Oia.
-Famous for its killer sunsets, Oia can be touristy but is definitely worth it for the views.
-Days on the island are best spent on the beaches, which boast black, red and white lava pebbles.
-For the best and most upscale experience, head over to Seaside Santorini perched on the Perivolos black sand beach.
-There you can rent loungers, sip fruity cocktails (we won’t tell your work colleagues you strayed from your usual whisky, don’t worry) and enjoy a delicious and elegant lunch at the beach club’s own restaurant.
+An iconic image of Santorini is its whitewashed, cubiform houses - mainly located on the island’s two main towns, Fira and Oia.
+Famous for its unforgettable sunsets, Oia can be touristy, but is definitely worth it for the views.
+Days on the island are best spent on the beaches, which boast black, red, and white lava pebbles.
+For the best (and most upscale) experience, head over to Seaside Santorini, perched on the Perivolos black sand beach.
+There you can rent loungers, sip fruity cocktails (we won’t tell your work colleagues you strayed from your usual whisky, don’t worry), and enjoy an elegant lunch at the beach club’s own restaurant.

 Make the most of Mykonos

-Another glorious Cyclades island, Mykonos is famous worldwide for its summer season, when beaching and clubbing combine to create the ultimate party atmosphere in beautiful and contrastingly serene surroundings.
-Local beach clubs such as Paradise and Super Paradise boast bars blaring electronic beats and droves of gorgeous humans in tiny swimming costumes.
-Scorpios beach meanwhile attracts a chicer crowd and stays pretty chill during the day before transforming into more of a party around 5 or 6pm.
+Another glorious Cyclades island, Mykonos is famous worldwide for its summer season, when beaching and clubbing combine to create the ultimate party atmosphere - in beautiful and contrastingly serene surroundings.
+Local beach clubs, such as Paradise and Super Paradise, boast bars blaring electronic beats, as well as droves of groovy humans.
+Scorpios beach, meanwhile, attracts a chicer crowd, and stays more relaxed during the day before transforming into a party scene at roughly 6pm.
 We recommend booking loungers here and seeing where the day takes you.

 Enjoy exploring Kefalonia

-The island’s capital of Argostoli overlooks a narrow harbor.
+The island’s capital of Argostoli overlooks a narrow harbour.
 Most of its beaches are only accessible by foot or by driving around some exceptionally winding roads.
-Flanked by limestone cliffs, you’ll feel almost in an alien landscape as you dip into the water and thank God you kept working in that job you hate so you can stay in homes like Sprinkle of Sage.
-Try saying infinity pool overlooking the sea three times fast.
+Flanked by limestone cliffs, you’ll feel as though you're in an alien landscape as you dip into the water, and thank God you kept working in that job you hate so you can stay in places like this.

 Combine comfort with culture in Crete

 You won’t want to miss a meal at local eatery Elia, located in the southern village of Sellia.
-The owners here cook only using regional products and local virgin olive oil.
+The owners here cook using only regional products and local virgin olive oil.
 Family-owned tavern Ferryman Taverna is another good shout to get your mouth watering.
-This intimate spot on the waters of Elounda bay boasts incredible views and chef Yiannis Baxevanis' gourmet Greek fare.
+This intimate spot on the waters of Elounda bay boasts incredible views, as well as chef Yiannis Baxevanis' gourmet Greek fare.
 So what are you waiting for?
 Book your trip to Greece and visit all these beautiful islands.
 If you're thinking of travelling by sea, you can visit Ferries in Greece to book your tickets.